dotnet/aspire-samples/samples/StandaloneDashboard/README.md

 dotnet run --project ConsoleApp
 ```

-1. The console app launches, downloads information about all Pokemon and then exits.
+1. The console app launches, downloads information about the top NuGet packages and then exits.
 2. View the Aspire dashboard at http://localhost:18888 to see app telemetry.
-    1. View structured logs to see the list of downloaded Pokemon.
+    1. View structured logs to see the list of top NuGet packages.
     2. View traces to see HTTP requests made.
     3. View metrics to see numeric data about the app such as average HTTP request duration.

 ## Configure OpenTelemetry

 The telemetry export endpoint is configured with the `OTEL_EXPORTER_OTLP_ENDPOINT` setting.
-This value is set to `http://localhost:4317` in the sample's appsettings.json file.
+This value is set to `http://localhost:4317` in the sample's `Properties/launchSettings.json` file.
 Removing the `OTEL_EXPORTER_OTLP_ENDPOINT` value disables exporting telemetry.